kiykomi/DevOps_online_Odesa_2021Q4/m3/task3.2/readme.md

 ![9](screen/Screenshot_40.png)

-## Set Default Gateway for servers according with new addresses.
+## Setting Default Gateway for servers according with new addresses.

 ![10](screen/Screenshot_41.png)